-The Associate Dean of Enrollment Management and Student Services administers the selection and coordination of students for study abroad.
+A designate of the Dean administers the selection and coordination of students for study abroad.
 Students may study abroad only in the first semester of their third year.

 Transfer and A.J.D. students are not eligible for study abroad.